Premarital Counseling: Benefits & More

 Group sessions often occur in community centers with other soon-to-be-married couples.
 You and your partner may learn about new conflict-resolution strategies you may not have considered.
 Group courses and discussions may tackle subjects you might learn in couples therapy with a less personalized lens, or have discussions around marriage self-help books.

-Benefits of therapy during engagement
+Benefits of couples therapy

 One of the many benefits of working with marriage and family therapists that couples often overlook is that it may not only improve their relationship and ability to communicate but also reduce conflict.
 Therapy could also set the stage for both individuals to seek professional guidance if they experience relationship struggles later in their marriage.